kencowu/glass_image_test/README.md

-# Phone Image Processing
+# Phone Image Processing Pipeline

-This project contains scripts for processing phone images using various computer vision techniques.
+This project provides a pipeline for processing phone images, including preprocessing and background removal.
+It uses OpenCV for image processing and is designed to handle multiple phones in a single image.

 ## Features

+- Image preprocessing with adaptive thresholding
-- Phone detection using YOLOv8
+- Phone detection using contour analysis
-- Background removal
+- Background removal with transparency
-- Image preprocessing and enhancement
+- Support for multiple phones in a single image
+- Maintains aspect ratio during processing

 ## Requirements

-- Python 3.8+
+- Python 3.6+
 - OpenCV
-- Ultralytics YOLO
 - NumPy
+- imutils

 ## Installation